unisoncomputing/unison-llm-support/instructions.md

 The 1-SHOT strategy: If something seems simple enough, try implementing it directly.
 Typecheck it.

 MAKE SURE IT PASSES THE TESTS.

-Do NOT modify the tests in order to get them to pass.
-If you think the tests are incorrect and want to change them, ask me first.
+Reference @testing.md to familiarize yourself with how testing works.

 Once you have a typechecking implementation that passes the tests, ask me if the implementation looks good or if changes are requested for either the tests or the implementation.
 Repeat until I say it looks good.